gojescore/timetable-clowns/STATE_OF_THE_GAME.md

   - (teamId exists on player)
 - Leaderboard currently sorts by:
   - correct desc, then kills desc, then money desc, then deaths asc
+- ✅ Teams-mode winner computation exists on server:
+  - server aggregates team totals and chooses winning `winnerTeamId`
+  - `winnerName/winnerId` are the top player from the winning team (so the client can highlight a row)

+### Client rendering + UI (client/index.html)
+- Canvas rendering with camera centered on “me”
+- Fog-of-war cone implemented (debug toggles V and B)
+- HUD shows:
+  - money
+  - life
+  - cakes
+  - invulnerability countdown
+  - ✅ timer pill in timed sessions (MM:SS)
+- Overlays implemented:
+  - math prompt
+  - upgrade picker
+  - backpack full replace picker
+  - respawn picker
+  - ✅ game ended / leaderboard overlay (large winner banner)
+- Input handling:
+  - movement WASD/arrow
+  - shooting hold space
+  - E interact
+  - 8/9/0 use consumables
+  - client blocks gameplay input while overlays are open
+- Known safety constraint:
+  - Avoid nested duplicate `window.addEventListener("keydown", ...)` patterns (previous bug class)

 ---

 ## What is NOT implemented yet (next work)

-### Winner computation for Teams mode (recommended next)
+### Winner UI emphasis for Teams mode (client-side)
-Current end-game payload includes winner fields, but:
-- If you want **“winning team”** (aggregate team score) rather than “winning player”, server needs to compute:
-  - team totals (sum correct/kills/money or chosen rules)
-  - choose winning teamId
-  - send winnerTeamId consistently for Teams sessions
+Server already computes `winnerTeamId`, but the client end screen should:
+- make the winning team much more noticeable in the banner (big label)
-  - optionally: show team totals on leaderboard or separate team leaderboard
+- optionally show team totals (correct/kills/money) on the end screen

+### Consumable “use” effects + usesLeft decrement (if desired)
+Current `useUpgradeSlot`:
+- charges the useCost and emits `UPGRADE_USED`
+- but does not apply an actual effect yet (and may not decrement usesLeft depending on how upgrades/apply.js is implemented) If you want consumables to have real gameplay impact, add:
+- server-side effect hooks
+- consistent usesLeft decrement and removal when depleted
+- snapshot reflects updated slot state

 ### Optional: richer end reasons / UX
-- If you want “match canceled” / host ended / disconnect end
+- “match canceled” / host ended / disconnect end
-- If you want “play again” without full reload (currently you reload)
+- “play again” without full reload (currently you reload)

 ### Optional: leaderboard fields
-- If you want accuracy %, streaks, damage dealt, etc.
+- accuracy %, streaks, damage dealt, etc.
-- If you want machines-cleared count separate from correct count
+- machines-cleared count separate from correct count

 ---